subvisual/blog/pages/posts/2016/10-october/111-an-exercise-in-futility.md

 retina_cover:
 tags:
   - development
+intro: "[Code golf](https://en.wikipedia.org/wiki/Code_golf) is an interesting concept to me: to solve a programming challenge, using not the most efficient or readable code, or the most state-of-the-art solution, but with the smallest code size possible."
 ---

 [Code golf](https://en.wikipedia.org/wiki/Code_golf) is an interesting concept to me: to solve a programming challenge, using not the most efficient or readable code, or the most state-of-the-art solution, but with the smallest code size possible.